Fall 2024 Capacity Building Grants Cycle

 Eligibility Requirements

-To be eligible to submit a Letter of Intent (LOI) for this funding, an organization must:
+To be eligible to submit a Letter of Intent (LOI) for this funding, an organization needed to meet these requirements:

 • Be a 501c3 nonprofit (or have a current fiscal sponsor who maintains a 501c3) based in North America.